MKLab-ITI/pygrank/documentation/documentation.md

 the amount of used memory, which the system may run out of for large graphs.

-:bulb: The default algorithms provided by tuners make use of the class *pygrank.SelfClearDict* instead of a normal dictionary, which keeps track only of the last personalization and only optimizes runs for the last personalization.
+:bulb: The default algorithms provided by tuners make use of the class *pygrank.SelfClearDict* instead of a normal dictionary.
+This keeps track only of the last personalization and only optimizes runs for the last personalization.
 This way optimization becomes fast while allocating the minimum memory required for tuning.